Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 What Makes This Recipe Great

-Potato chips are no match for these super crispy lotus root chips.
+Potato chips are no match for these super crispy Lotus Chips.
 This make-at-home chip is a great way to satisfy a crunchy snack craving that uses a root called lotus root.

 Lotus root is very similar to potatoes in texture when raw, but with a very different nutritional profile.
 It’s typically higher in protein than potatoes and lower in calories and packed with nutrients too.
 If you’re looking for a lighter alternative to potato chips, this one’s for you!